willp240/antinullh/HOWTO.md

 > root -l 'plotting/plotFixedOscLLH.C("/path/to/makeFixedOscTree/output.root")'

+<h4>plotFixedOscFullLLH</h4>

+This python script makes a plot similar to `plotFixedOscLLH` but with the 1D profiles attached in the same canvas.
+It is run with:

+> python plotting/plotFixedOscFullLLH.py -i /path/to/makeFixedOscTree/output.root

 <h4>plotFixedOscDist</h4>

 This script will loop over all entries in the output `TTree` from `makeFixedOscTree`, and find the fit with the minimum best LLH.
 It then goes to the directory of that fit, and plots the distributions saved in the `postfit_dists` directory.
 The distributions plotted are the data, the total MC (sum of all scaled PDFs with systematics applied), and each individual PDF scaled (without systematics applied).
 Also saved is a similar plot but with PDFs grouped together.
 For both plots, a panel showing the ratio of the total MC postfit prediction to the data is plotted below the main histogram.